pypy/pypy.org/pages/people.rst

 its infrastructure.
 He also is the author of the popular `py.test`_ and `tox`_ testing tools as well as execnet_, a library for easily deploying different interacting Python interpreters side by side.
-He helped manage multiple PyPy funding contracts through his company merlinux and is a PyPy representative within the Software Freedom Conservancy (SFC).
+He helped manage multiple PyPy funding contracts through his company merlinux and was a PyPy representative within the Software Freedom Conservancy (SFC).
 He holds a summa cum laude degree in computer science with a thesis about artificial intelligence applied to the game of Go.
 As of 2011 he is on